Home » Environment » E-Waste Management in India

 Status of E-waste in India Global Status of E-waste

-• India produces about 4 mMT (million Metric Tonnes) of e-waste.
+• India produces about 4 mmt (million Metric Tonnes) of e-waste.
 This is expected to increase 40-fold by 2050.

 • Only 17.4% of this electronic waste, containing a mixture of harmful substances and precious materials, is recorded as being properly collected, treated, and recycled.

-• The United Nations Environment Programme (UNEP) also estimated in a 2015 report that 60-90 percent of the world’s electronic waste is illegally traded or dumped each year.
+• The United Nations Environment Programme (UNEP) also estimated in a 2015 report that 60-90 per cent of the world’s electronic waste is illegally traded or dumped each year.

 Several Concerns with E-waste Management in India

-• Lack of infrastructure: There is a huge gap between present recycling and collection facilities and the quantum of e-waste that is being generated.
+• Lack of infrastructure: There is a huge gap between the present recycling and collection facilities and the quantum of e-waste that is being generated.

 • Lack of Awareness and Financial Incentives: Consumers lack market information about prices for e-waste and various e-waste components, and they have few financial incentives for responsibly disposing of their e-waste.

-E-waste (management) Rules 2022
+E-waste Management Rules 2022

 Notified by the Ministry of Environment, Forest and Climate Change (MoEF&CC), in the exercise of the powers conferred by the Environment (Protection) Act, 1986.
 Key provisions of the rules include:

-• Definition: ‘E-waste’ means electrical and electronic equipment, whole or in part discarded as waste, as well as rejects from manufacturing, refurbishment and repair processes.
+• Definition: ‘E-waste’ means electrical and electronic equipment, whole or in part, discarded as waste, as well as rejects from manufacturing, refurbishment and repair processes.

 • Responsibilities: